-Master's students in political science are potentially eligible for two honor societies.
-Pi Sigma Alpha and Phi Kappa Phi.
+Master's students in political science are potentially eligible for two honor societies: Pi Sigma Alpha and Phi Kappa Phi.
 Pi Sigma Alpha is the national political science honor society.
 Graduate students are eligible if they have 10 semester hours of graduate political science course work and a cumulative GPA of 3.0.
-Application forms are available in 252 OSH.
+Application forms are available in Room 3345 Gardner Commons Building.
 Phi Kappa Phi is a general graduate honor society.
 Master's students are eligible if they have a 3.8 GPA at the time of graduation.
+Eligible students who wish to be nominated should bring this to the attention of the Graduate Program Advisor.

-XVIII.
-Administration of the Graduate Program
+18. Administration of the Graduate Program

+18.1.
 Director of Graduate Studies

-The department's Director of Graduate Studies is a regular, full-time faculty member who assumes this position for a term of approximately three years.
+The Department's Director of Graduate Studies is a regular, full-time faculty member who assumes this position for a term of approximately three years.
 The Director chairs the Graduate Committee and supervises its functions.
 The Graduate Director is available to assist students with problems, especially those related to supervisory committees, departmental requirements, or university requirements.
+The Graduate Director will also assist with professional development and the job placement process.

+18.2.
 Graduate Committee